River Nore

 The River Nore (An Fheoir /ga/) is one of the principal rivers (along with the River Suir and River Barrow) in the South-East Region of Ireland.
-The 140 km river drains approximately 2,530 km2 of Leinster and Munster, that encompasses parts of three counties (Tipperary, Laois, Kilkenny).
-Along with the River Suir and River Barrow, it is one of the constituent rivers of the group known as the Three Sisters.
+The 140 km river drains approximately 2,530 km2 of Leinster and Munster, that encompasses parts of three counties: Tipperary, Laois and Kilkenny.
+Along with the Suir and the Barrow, it is one of the Three Sisters group of rivers.

-Starting in the Devil's Bit Mountain, County Tipperary, the river flows generally southeast, and then south, before its confluence with the River Barrow at Ringwood, and the Barrow railway bridge at Drumdowney, County Kilkenny, which empties into the Celtic Sea at Waterford Harbour, Waterford.
+Starting in the Devil's Bit Mountain, County Tipperary, the river flows generally southeast, and then south, before its confluence with the River Barrow at Ringwood, and the Barrow railway bridge at Drumdowney, County Kilkenny, which empties into the Celtic Sea at Waterford Harbour.

-The long term average flow rate of the River Nore is 42.9 cubic metres per second (m^{3}/s) The river is home to the only known extant population of the critically endangered Nore freshwater pearl mussel, and much of its length is listed as a Special Area of Conservation.
+The long term average flow rate of the River Nore is 42.9 cubic metres per second (m^{3}/s).
+The river is home to the only known extant population of the Nore freshwater pearl mussel, a critically endangered species.
+Much of the river's length is designated as a Special Area of Conservation.

 Name

 Nore is an anglicisation of the river's Old Irish name An Eoir; the modern Irish name is An Fheoir.
 As such, the name is believed to be derived, etymologically, from Old Irish feórann: "green bank or shoreland."
-Modern Irish feora means "green bank, edge or shore of sea, lake or river".
+Modern Irish feora means "green band, edge or shore of sea, lake or river".
 In regard to "An Fheoir, the Nore (g. -e, al. An Eoir); al. Feor, cf. feora", Dinneen's Dictionary (1927) states: "Feoir g. -e, and Feorach, f. border, brim, edge; a stream or rivulet.”

-The Martyrology of Oengus the Culdee (Félire Óengusso Céli Dé), published some time before the year 824, mentions the river: re taeb Eoire uarglaine "the cold-pure Eoire ."
+The Martyrology of Oengus the Culdee (Félire Óengusso Céli Dé), written some time before the year 824, mentions the river: re taeb Eoire uarglaine "the cold-pure Eoire ."
 A Middle Irish reference, from before 1420, refers to the Fiond-chlár fairsing na Feoire "fair wide plain of the Feoir".